-In the cybersecurity business most of the adversaries, we are entrusted by our customers to protect against, operate remotely.
-As evidenced by the many articles in the press, these adversaries, do it with an efficiency leading to devasting legal, financial, and reputational losses.
+In the cybersecurity business most adversaries, are entrusted by our customers to protect against and operate remotely.
+As evidenced by the many articles in the press, these adversaries, do it with efficiency leading to devasting legal, financial, and reputational losses.
 This is asymmetric electronic warfare and it is mind-boggling to people how very large organizations with numbers of experts in IT Cybersecurity get hacked.
 Unfortunately, the answer would take a book and is left better for another day.

 However, one central theme we can take from the hacker’s guide is to have a solid tangible outcome in mind.
 Hackers, for the most part, want money and secondarily to operate with impunity.
 This outcome drives all aspects of their behavior and makes them efficient in the exploitations of vulnerabilities.
 Translated to all of us, all the employees must know and understand the tangible outcomes expected of them, in the short term.
 In military speak, it is known as the commander’s intent.
 All members of the team know the intent and can fulfill the mission, even if some members of the team are incapacitated.

 Re-organize and re-distribute job functions and responsibilities so that they form a layered redundancy for critical functions.
 In our firm, Dark Rhino Security, one of the key items is ensuring that all clients are made aware of any potential cybersecurity-related incident.
 Normally, we would have several analysts in our securities operations center (SOC) monitoring a plethora of screens.
 The Coronavirus epidemic has forced us to reduce the number of people in the physical SOC and enable secure remote access and verification protocols.